 Achieving the best receive performance is essentially all about achieving the best signal to noise ratio.
 It is most definitely not about achieving the highest S-meter reading per se.
-Once your station has achieved external noise limiting - by which we mean distant 'band noise' clearly swamps equipment noise or local interference - there is little more to be achieved other than modifying an antenna's gain or reception pattern.
+Once your system has achieved external noise limiting, by which we mean 'band noise' clearly swamps equipment noise, there is little more to be done equipment-wise.

 The starting point is the receive equipment noise figure (how much your equipment degrades reception by adding circuit noise).
-It's impossible to eradicate completely.
-Even passive components such as resistors add circuit noise.
-If you study the more professional receiver comparison tests you may be surprised to learn just how poor the noise figure of some equipment really is.
+Professional receiver comparison tests show how poor the noise figure of some equipment actually is.
 Most of the time it doesn't matter because noise picked up by the antenna will completely mask this.
-There comes a point though, where reducing the signal input level will start to degrade the signal.
-Apply a 10 dB attenuator and you may not notice a difference but add another 10 dB and you will.
-Some SDR apps (such as Airspy SDR#), have a signal to noise meter instead of or as well as an S-meter in recognition of this.
+There comes a point though, where reducing the signal input level will cause system noise to become dominant, degrading the s/n.
+To see this, apply 6 dB attenuation and you may not notice a difference but add another 6 or 12 dB and you probably will.